Ikerdiazmontilla/etch-a-sketch/README.md

-# etch-a-sketch
-# Calculator Project
+# Etch-a-Sketch Project

 ## Overview
-This project is a simple calculator built as part of The Odin Project's foundations course.
-It demonstrates the use of HTML, CSS, and JavaScript to create a functional web-based calculator.
+A web-based version of the classic Etch-a-Sketch toy, created for The Odin Project's curriculum.
+This project demonstrates skills in HTML, CSS, and JavaScript.

 ## Features
-- Basic arithmetic operations: addition, subtraction, multiplication, and division
+- Interactive drawing board
+- Customizable grid sizes
+- Color options for drawing
+- Rainbow option for drawing
-- Clear and delete functions
+- Features to erase and reset the board
-- User-friendly interface

 ## Technologies Used
 - HTML